jackyhuynh/SecurityTesting/ethical-hacking-part-1.md

 ## Keywords:

-Software Development
+Software Testing, Software Testing Life Cycle(STLC), Software Quality, Secure Software Testing, Secure Programing

 ## Abstract:
-- The paper introduce security testing.
+- The paper introduce security testing principles.
 - The paper also discuss about types of security testing.
+- The relationship between STLC, SDLC, and security testing
 - A Use case of simulating Man-In-The-Middle Attack on a system, and the tools that can be used in an Man-In-The-Middle Attack (Python, Kali Linux, Web Application)
 - Overview of Penetration Testing Methods(Pen Testing) and its related work